Similar to resource minification, combining (concatenating) resources makes the browser’s job easier.

 @media screen and

 @media all values as separate.
-This will lead to the creation of two CSS files instead of one.
+This leads to the creation of two CSS files instead of one.
 And that’s exactly what we’re trying to avoid by combining resources.

 On the other hand, by enabling this option, you make sure that NitroPack treats